 Ferry Point is a sandy beach located at the tip of the Point Richmond Peninsula.
-Part of the Miller/Knox Regional Shoreline, this popular beach has beautiful views toward San Francisco and Marin and provides a great launch for many different excursions, including trips toward the historic Ferry Point Pier, Keller Beach, Red Rock Island, and the historic Richmond waterfront, which includes several beaches and the Rosie the Riveter World War II Home Front National Historic Park.
+Part of the Miller/Knox Regional Shoreline, this popular beach has beautiful views toward San Francisco and Marin and provides a great launch for many different excursions, including trips toward the historic Ferry Point Pier, Keller Beach, Red Rock Island, and the historic Richmond waterfront including the Rosie the Riveter World War II Home Front National Historic Park.
 For more experienced paddlers, the site can provide a good launch for crossing the Bay to trailheads in Marin County like Angel Island State Park.

 Ferry Point is sandy beach that features an ADA beach access path from the parking /staging area to the high tide line.
-The site also features a kayak drying rack, shower tower, drinking fountain, fish cleaning station, and new restrooms.
-The parking area features a drop-off area near the top of the beach path.
+The site also features a kayak drying rack, shower tower, drinking fountain, fish cleaning station, and new ADA restrooms.

 From I-580 West in Richmond, exit at Canal Boulevard.
 Turn left (south) at the light onto Canal Boulevard and turn right onto West Cutting Blvd.
 Turn left onto South Garrard Blvd. and continue as it turns into Dornan Drive.
 The park entrance is at the intersection of Dornan Drive and Brickyard Cove Rd.